 Urban Football, Villeneuve-Loubet

 Urban Football isn’t so urban in its wooded setting in Villeneuve-Loubet, but what it offers is 2 covered football pitches (and several outdoor ones) that you can hire for a game or birthday party.
 They run clinics and (non-residential) holiday camps “stages” during the school holidays especially for children, but this place is available for all ages throughout the year.
-There is a pleasant restaurant/bar over-looking the pitches.
+There is a pleasant restaurant/bar overlooking the pitches.
 To play you need to be in a group of 10 or join the league, reservation is obligatory.

 Vesubia Mountain Park, St Martin Vésubie

 My last choice is a little further inland, not really “Riviera” but well worth the effort of getting there even in good weather.
-Vesubia Mountain Park located in the lovely mountain village of St Martin Vésubie is a new sports centre (opened late 2016) housing an enormous climbing area (the photo only shows a very small part of it), a swimming pool and, most impressively, an indoor canyoning and caving circuit.
+Vesubia Mountain Park located in the lovely mountain village of St Martin Vésubie is a relatively new adventure sports centre housing an enormous climbing area (the photo only shows a very small part of it), a swimming pool and, most impressively, an indoor canyoning and caving circuit.
 A day out here can be combined with a visit to Alpha Parc wolf sanctuary.
 St Martin Vésubie is about 90 mins from Lou Messugo and only an hour from Nice airport.

 If you enjoyed this please share it.
 Here’s a PIN for later!